 If the skin is either dry or normal, coax it to a more perfect softness with Special Dry-Skin Mixture.
 If oily—yes, oily skins do need lubrication—smooth in that very special Suppling Cream.

-Simplification of the home treatment routine in the 1930s, emphasising skin type of normal, oily, or dry, was accompanied by a rethink of problem areas, which moved from ‘double chins, lines and wrinkles, and crêpy throat’ to ‘nose, eyes and throat’, again with products that catered to skin type – normal, oily, or dry.
+Simplification of the home treatment routine in the 1930s and emphasising skin types of normal, oily, or dry, was accompanied by a rethink of problem areas, which moved from ‘double chins, lines and wrinkles, and crêpy throat’ to ‘nose, eyes and throat’, again with products that catered to the skin types of normal, oily or dry.

-Pores and blackheads on the nose could be treated with Dorothy Gray Liquefying Cleansing Cream if the skin was normal or oily, or Dorothy Gray Cream 683 if the skin was dry.
-Particularly difficult cases might also require Dorothy Gray Pore Paste, or Dorothy Gray Pore Lotion if the skin was oily.
+Pores and blackheads on the nose could be treated with Dorothy Gray Liquefying Cleansing Cream if the skin was normal or oily, or Dorothy Gray Cream 683 – named after the salon at 683 Fifth Avenue, New York – if the skin was dry.
+Particularly difficult cases might also require Dorothy Gray Pore Paste, or Dorothy Gray Pore Lotion if the skin was oily and, after 1929, Dorothy Gray Texture Lotion.
 Lines around the eyes required Dorothy Gray Eye-Wrinkle Paste, or Dorothy Gray Special Dry-Skin Mixture if the skin was dry.
-Crêpiness of the throat needed the rich emollients of Dorothy Gray Throat Cream with massage to improve circulation and of course a chin-strap to lift those sagging muscles.
+Crêpiness of the throat needed the rich emollients of Dorothy Gray Throat Cream with massage to improve circulation and of course a chin-strap to lift sagging muscles.

-Vitamin D was added to the Dorothy Gray Dry-Skin Mixture and Dorothy Gray Throat Cream in 1937 with vitamin A following a year later in 1938.
+In 1937, like many other skin creams of the time, vitamin D was added to the Dorothy Gray Dry-Skin Mixture and Dorothy Gray Throat Cream, with vitamin A also included a year later.

 The first quarter of the twentieth century saw women take a greater interest in sports, outdoor activities and sunbathing.
 Dorothy Gray had a number of products that catered for the more active woman and/or fashion trends that increasingly exposed more skin to the elements.

-In colder climes there was Dorothy Gray Blustery Weather Lotion and the Dorothy Gray Snow-Bird Twosome containing Before-You-Ski and After-You-Ski lotions for the snowfields, as well as Dorothy Gray Special Dry-Skin Lotion and Dorothy Gray Dry-Skin Cleanser to help with the reduced humidity associated with cold winter weather.
+For colder climes there was Dorothy Gray Blustery Weather Lotion and the Dorothy Gray Snow-Bird Twosome containing Before-You-Ski and After-You-Ski lotions for the snowfields, as well as Dorothy Gray Special Dry-Skin Lotion and Dorothy Gray Dry-Skin Cleanser to help with the reduced humidity and dry skin that came with cold winter weather.

 The Dorothy Gray Salon Facial Package was to be used overnight.
-In 1935 the Dorothy Gray Pick-up Treatment was introduced.
-Designed to be used before going out in the evening it consisted of a cleanser followed by a face mask, the Dorothy Gray Masque Frappé.
-The package came in two forms, dry and normal to oily.
-The normal to oily package contained Dorothy Gray Cleansing Cream whereas the dry skin package contained Dorothy Gray Cream 683.
+In 1935, the Dorothy Gray Pick-up Treatment was introduced.
+Designed to be used before going out in the evening it consisted of a cleanser followed the Dorothy Gray Masque Frappé face mask.
+The package came in two forms, dry and normal to oily with the normal to oily package came with Dorothy Gray Cleansing Cream while the dry skin package contained Dorothy Gray Cream 683.

-The ‘discovery’ of combination skin resulted in a ‘Rule of Three for Combination Skin’.
+The ‘discovery’ of combination skin after the war resulted in a ‘Rule of Three for Combination Skin’.